prantlf/mkdir.js/README.md

 ## Differences

+The following options are specific to this command:

+    -D|--dry-run    only print path of each file or directory

 The following options from the Linux version are not supported:

     -Z               set SELinux security context of each created directory